ShiyuFan0820/CSLearningNote/BasicLearning/Basic_4_memory_stack_and_heap.md

 ## What is Memory Stack and How it Operates

 Memory stack is one of the memory regions to store information temporarily when the program is running.
-Memory stack has two operations -- push and pop, push is that when have a chains of function calls, a stack frame will be created for each function, the arguments and viariables inside the stack must have it's size known at compile time and follow the rules of FILO (first in last out) or LIFO (last in first out).
-When a function returns, the stack frame will be popped off and end the function automatically.
+Memory stack has two operations -- push and pop.
+Push is that when has a chains of function calls, a stack frame will be created for each function, the arguments and viariables inside the stack must have it's size known at compile time and follow the rules of FILO (first in last out) or LIFO (last in first out).
+When a function returns, the stack frame will be popped off and end the function, all values will be destoryed, this means in stack the cleanup is automatic when the function returns the value.
+The size of the stack is daynamic but it has a fixed upper limit.

+For example:

 ## What is Memory Heap and How it Operates

 ## Stack Overflow

+As mentioned before, the size of the stack has a fixed upper limit, this is defined when the program starts up.

 ## Memory Stack vs Memory Heap